 Suggestions for your next office visit

-- Write it down: Before your visit, be sure to write down your symptoms, the medications you take, any allergies you have, as well as previous medical procedures and diseases you've had.
-Show this list to your gastroenterologist
+- Write it down: Be sure to write down any symptoms your child experiences, the medications he or she takes, any allergies he or she has, and any previous medical procedures or diseases they've suffered from before your visit.
+Show this list to your child's gastroenterologist

-- Speak up if something doesn't feel right: Tell your gastroenterologist about side effects you may have, such as stomach problems or skin rashes.
-This will help him or her develop a treatment plan that is right for you
+- Speak up if something doesn't feel right: Tell your gastroenterologist about any side effects your child may have, such as stomach problems or skin rashes.
+This will help him or her develop a treatment plan that's right for your child

-To help you get the most from your appointment, we've created an Ulcerative Colitis Appointment Prep Guide.
-Simply download and print the guide, answer the questions, and bring it to your next appointment.
-Answering these questions will help you discuss your symptoms with your doctor.
-Together, you and your doctor can then decide if treatment with REMICADE® may be right for you.
+To help you get the most from your appointment, we've created a Appointment Prep Guide.
+Simply download and print the guide, answer the questions, and bring it to your child's next appointment.
+Answering these questions will help you discuss your child's symptoms with your doctor.
+Together, you and your doctor can then decide if treatment with REMICADE® may be right for your child.

-Below are some questions you may want to ask during your next visit:
+Below are some questions you may want to ask your child's gastroenterologist during your next visit:

-- How will UC affect my body?
-How will it affect my overall health?
+- How will PCD affect my child's body?
+How will it affect his or her overall health?

-- What exactly is going on with my body when I have a flare?
+- What exactly is going on with the body during a flare?

-- What kinds of treatments are available to help me manage my UC symptoms?
+- What kinds of treatments are available that will manage my child's PCD symptoms?

-- Is there any kind of diet, food, or fitness plan that can help me manage UC?
+- Is there any kind of diet, food, or fitness plan that can help my child manage PCD?

-When asking questions, make sure to have your gastroenterologist explain anything you may not understand.
+When asking questions, make sure to have your child's gastroenterologist explain anything you may not understand.